 Students will use computers on campus for educational purposes only and will recognize and abide by all copyright laws and regulations for all media.
-Students will have e-mail, chat, and Skype access only under their teacher's direct supervision for specific instructional purposes.
+Students will have Internet access only under their teacher's direct supervision for specific instructional purposes.
+Students will not use cellular phones or other personal smart devices during school, except to contact parents during an emergency.